Skip to main content

 Fast mode is the right choice for the majority of agent interactions.
 Use it when:

 Any conversation where the user is waiting for a response.
-The ~50-100ms retrieval latency is imperceptible, and the overall response time is dominated by LLM generation (typically 500ms-3s).
+Fast retrieval latency is low and effectively imperceptible, and the overall response time is dominated by LLM generation.

 Questions about a specific topic, person, or event where the answer is likely contained in a single memory chunk.
 Examples: “What is our refund policy?”, “When is Alice’s birthday?”, “What did the user say about dark mode?”